swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 * Send attendance and any other feedback to the Carpentries Workshop Administrator
 * Pay the workshop fee

+#### Billing Guidelines
+Payment for workshops is generally due 30 days after the invoice is issued.

+Invoices overdue 4 or more months may lead to the cessation of work on current activities involving the organization to whom the overdue invoice was issued until the payment process is addressed.

 #### Instructor Checklist

 The Program Manager or Workshop Administrator will introduce workshop hosts and instructors.